Winter School Speakers

 Title: State of the art and direction of travel

 Abstract: Goal recognition aims to infer an agent's goal from a sequence of observations.
 While most existing approaches often rely on manually engineered domains and discrete representations, recent work has tried to obviate the need for such domains using machine learning.
 Before explaining the state of the art, the talk formally introduces the automated planning and problem of goal recognition.
 The talk then covers recent methods we developed towards model free reinforcement learning applied to the problem of goal recognition.
-We start with tabular methods that show the viability of the such techniques and then show how we can employ deep reinforcement learning methods to overcome the usual problems of partial observability and noise.
+We start with tabular methods that show the viability of such techniques and then show how we can employ deep reinforcement learning methods to overcome the usual problems of partial observability and noise.
 We proceed to discussing the interplay of such methods with agent architectures pointing to the future of research on machine learning and reasoning.

 Prof. Luciano Baresi